wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 ![The general settings tab](../images/configuration-guides/configure-wallarm-mode/en/general-settings-page-with-safe-blocking.png)

 The general filtration mode setting is represented as **Set filtration mode** [default](../user-guides/rules/rules.md#default-rules) rule in the **Rules** section.
-Note that local rules created in this section have higher priority.
+Note that endpoint-targeted filtration rules in this section have higher priority.

 ### Setting up endpoint-targeted filtration rules in Wallarm Console